Deep Kronecker Network: Simulation studies

-We compare the performance of DKN with four competing methods, namely, the low-rank matrix regression \citep[LRMR,][]{zhou2014regularized}, the tensor regression \citep[TR,][]{zhou2013tensor} and tensor regression with Lasso regularization (TRLasso), and CNN.
+We compare the performance of DKN with four competing methods, namely, low-rank matrix regression \citep[LRMR,][]{zhou2014regularized}, tensor regression \citep[TR,][]{zhou2013tensor} and tensor regression with Lasso regularization (TRLasso), and CNN.
 The LRMR imposes a nuclear norm on the coefficients so that the produced coefficients matrix is of low-rank.
 The TR and TRLasso are designed for tensor input, but could still be adapted for matrix images.
 As for CNN, we consider a typical structure with two convolutional layers (followed by max-poolings) and two fully connected layers.
-In the convolutional layer, the kernel size is $5\times5$ and stride size is $1\times1$.
+In convolutional layers, the kernel size is $5\times5$ and stride size is $1\times1$.
 The activation function is ReLU and batch normalization is applied.
 We evaluate the coefficients estimation and prediction performance of different methods.
-The estimation performance is measured with the root mean squared error (RMSE): $\left\|\hbC-\bC\right\|_F/\sqrt{dp}$.
+The estimation performance is measured by the root mean squared error (RMSE): $\|\widehat{\bmC}-\bmC\|_F/\sqrt{dp}$.
 To evaluate the prediction performance, we independently generate an additional $n_{test}=n/4$ samples.
-Then the prediction error is measured with $\sqrt{(1/n_{test})\sum_{i=1}^{n_{test}}(\hat{y}_i^{test}-y_i^{test})^2}$.
-Note that for CNN, only the prediction performance could be evaluated, as there is no estimated coefficients.
-The simulation results are averaged over 100 independent repetitions and reported in Table \ref{tab:comp}.
+Then the prediction error is measured by RMSE for regression task, i.e. $\sqrt{(1/n_{test})\sum_{i=1}^{n_{test}}(\hat{y}_i^{test}-y_i^{test})^2}$ and accuracy for classification task, i.e. $(1/n_{test})\sum_{i=1}^{n_{test}}I\{\hat{y}_i^{test}=y_i^{test}\}$.
+Note that for CNN, only the prediction performance could be evaluated, as there is no recoverable estimated coefficients.
+The simulation results are averaged over 100 independent repetitions and reported in Table \ref{tab:reg} and \ref{tab:cla}.
+In each task, the best results are marked as green.
 In addition, we plot the estimated coefficients of different methods in Figure \ref{fig:1000}.

-By Table \ref{tab:comp} and Figure \ref{fig:1000}, it is clear that DKN performs extremely competitive across a large range of settings.
-In particular, when the sample size is small (n=500), the DKN approach demonstrates dominating performance with the smallest estimation and prediction errors.
+By Table \ref{tab:reg}, \ref{tab:cla} and Figure \ref{fig:1000}, it is clear that DKN performs extremely competitive across a large range of settings in both regression and classification tasks, and the former is even better.
+In particular, when the sample size is small ($n=500$), the DKN approach demonstrates dominating performance with the smallest estimation and prediction errors.
 As discussed earlier, the DKN is designed for such a low-sample size scenario, which commonly exists in medical imaging analysis.
 The simulation study further validated the advantage of DKN under such a setting.